bohkoval/federated-modules-monorepo-starter/README.md

 `pnpm build` - to compile the whole app.

+### Local serve

+`pnpm serve:local` - this command simulates real server, so that we receive setup similar if we deploy our dists (all compiled JS/html) on some static hosting (e.g. S3).
+This command utilizes `build:local` (to provide prod's `dist`, only difference is `remotes` config in webpack).
+Then, we serve the static files via `serve`.

 ### Testing

 `pnpm test` - to launch Jest + React Testing Library tests for the whole app.